 - Hundreds of student organizations, fraternities and sororities enrich life on and off campus

-- 18 NCAA Division I intercollegiate athletic teams provide student-athletes with opportunities to excel in both class and sport
+- 19 NCAA Division I intercollegiate athletic teams provide student-athletes with opportunities to excel in both class and sport.
+The Spirit Squad includes cheer and dance who compete intercollegiately as well.

 - More than $100 million annually in student financial aid